ShirazFero/Friends-Of-The-Swifts/README.md

 			click Settings -> click video -> set Base ressolution equal to Output resolution.

 4.Enable Live streaming on YouTube is enabled on your account if not please enable it at  https://www.youtube.com/features , watch video at __LINK__

 Before running App:(before starting broadcast)
 ----------------------
-1.open OBS studio with number of instances depending on number of cameras needed for broadcast
+1. Open OBS studio with number of instances depending on number of cameras needed for broadcast

 2.at every instance of OBS studio go to Settings->stream and at the stream key field enter one reusable key that you generated